 The following disability insurance definitions are common words and phrases you’ll see while shopping for a policy.
 Knowing them will not only help you make an informed decision about the disability insurance coverage you need, but also help you get the most use out of a policy you already have.

-Under any-occupation coverage, however, if you can work another job besides your regular one, you aren’t considered disabled enough to receive benefits.
-That could mean having to take a job with fewer or less strenuous responsibilities, often at a significant pay cut.
+Under any-occupation coverage, if you can work another job besides your regular one, you aren’t considered disabled enough to receive benefits.
+You may pay less for any-occupation coverage, but that’s because it’s harder to qualify for benefits if you become disabled.

 Disability insurance works by paying you disability insurance benefits that are meant to replace the income you would’ve had if you could still work.
 Occasionally, in exchange for a higher premium, the disability insurance company will raise your benefits.
 The automatic increase benefit is usually offered as a rider, and you have the option to accept the increase or not.

-Your benefit amount is one of the most important factors in determining your premium, and it should be enough to coverage between 60% to 80% of your pre-tax income before you became disabled.
+Your benefit amount is one of the most important factors in determining your premium, and it should be enough to cover 60% to 80% of your pre-tax income before you became disabled.
 Benefits are not usually taxed, unless you pay for your policy with pre-tax dollars or you have a group insurance policy paid in part by your employer.